 Behice has previously volunteered as a classroom assistant at schools, and was involved in the peer-mentoring program at Griffith University.
 In this position Behice facilitated the orientation, transition and academic success of first year students.
 She also ran a “homework club” at a psychology clinic, where she incorporated Mindfulness practices to support student stress associated with school.
 Behice completed a placement at AEIOU where she worked with children on the spectrum, experienced the utilisation of Applied Behaviour Analysis in transition classrooms, and experienced the administration of diagnostic assessments.

-Alongside her Psychology work, Behice is currently working in the Learning Support department at a school, which involves supporting students who have been diagnosed with intellectual disability, mental health disorders and other diagnoses in the classroom as well as socially.
+Last year, Behice worked in the Learning Support department at a school which involved supporting students who have been diagnosed with intellectual disability, learning difficulty, mental health disorders and other diagnoses in the classroom as well as socially.

-Behice has been involved with The Psych Professionals over the years, getting involved with Mindfulness groups for at risk students at schools, developing informative documents for clients and clinicians, and administrative support.
+Behice has been involved with The Psych Professionals over the years, supporting Mindfulness groups for at risk students at schools, developing resources for clients, clinicians, and social media platforms, as well as administrative support.

 Behice also has an interest in research, and is currently working on publishing her honours thesis, regarding trauma, parenting practices and child adjustment in refugees recently settled in Australia.
-Behice worked as a research assistant at the University of Queensland, and is currently a research assistant at Griffith University.
+Behice has worked as a research assistant at the University of Queensland, and Griffith University.
+She is currently a course tutor for undergraduate Psychology courses at Griffith University.

 Monday 8:00am – 4:00pm